 An exception can be when an investor sells increased-in-value stocks through a tax-deferred retirement investment inside of the account.
 Meanwhile, dividends are taxed as income, not as capital gains.

 It’s also important for investors to know the difference between short-term and long-term capital gains taxes.
 In the U.S. tax code, short-term is one year or less, while long-term is anything longer.
-In 2020, the federal tax rate on gains made by short-term investments ranged from 10% to 37%.
-For long-term investment gains, it was significantly lower at either 0%, 15% or 20%.
+For tax year 2023, the federal tax rate on gains made by short-term investments are taxed as ordinary income.
+For long-term investment gains, the rates will be between 0% and 20%, based on filing status and taxable income.

-Tips for tax efficient investing can include to select certain investment vehicles, such as:
+Ideas for tax-efficient investing can include to select certain investment vehicles, such as:

 • Exchange-traded funds (ETFs): These are baskets of securities that trade like a stock.
-They’re tax efficient because they typically track an underlying index, meaning that while they allow investors to have broad exposure, individual securities are bought and sold less frequently, creating fewer events that will likely result in capital gains taxes.
+They can be tax-efficient because they typically track an underlying index, meaning that while they allow investors to have broad exposure, individual securities are potentially bought and sold less frequently, creating fewer events that will likely result in capital gains taxes.

 • Index mutual funds: These tend to be more tax efficient than actively managed funds for reasons similar to ETFs.